Deploy Fano application inside Docker container

 Prerequisite

 .
-If you are not in docker
+If you are not in the docker

-or run it with elevated privilege (root).
+or run them with elevated privileges (root).

 Deploy Fano CLI-generated Project with Docker

-generates docker-compose.yaml
+Fano CLI generates docker-compose.yaml

 .